haam-community/haam-community.github.io/projects/haam_summer_school.md

 The Summer School will be held in a 100% virtual format to maximise accessibility and inclusivity for attendees worldwide, particularly for those working in lower-income countries and/or with limited funding.
 There will be a limited number of attendee positions.

 The programme will include both theoretical and practical sessions.
-The exact schedule is still to be confirmed, but over the course of three days, students will be given a dedicated to introduction to:
+The exact schedule is still to be confirmed, but over the course of three days, students will be given a dedicated introduction to:
 - working with human archaeological remains,
 - the ethics involved with working with human remains,
 - the main challenges and features of aDNA sequencing data processing,